cloudmesh-community/book/chapters/container/singularity/singularity.md

 ` mpirun singularity exec ${CONTAINER} /usr/bin/hellow `

-The above script requests 2 nodes and 24 tasks per node with a wall time of 10 minutes.
+The previous script requests 2 nodes and 24 tasks per node with a wall time of 10 minutes.
 Notice that two modules are loaded (see the line beginning with 'module'), one for Singularity and one for MPI.
 An environment variable 'CONTAINER' is also defined to make it a little